 The main character of A Little Lily Princess is Sarah Crewe, a refined British girl sent to a boarding school, but is forced to work as a scullery maid for the school when her father dies and leaves her with nothing.
 Part of the game is a verbatim retelling of the original, and then it’s expanded on by adding in fleshed out arcs for the original characters.
 Each character has their own set of scenes, which are chosen via a time management mini-game (the minigame is easy enough that you effectively choose the desired result.)
 After you view enough of their scenes, you’re locked into that character’s route and ending.

 The game works as Yuri in interesting ways.
-Some of the character routes develop romantically, though you spend the majority time is on the friendship side of the relationship.
+Some of the character routes develop romantically, though the majority time you spend is on the friendship side of the relationship.
 More uniquely, the Yuri genre as a whole was heavily influenced by fiction of this era, such as Secret Garden or Anne of the Green Gables.
 In fact, this was my favorite element of the game — it tickled me pink to see how much of the book was practically Yuri already!
 The original story, which the game brings out wonderfully, functions as a Yuri prototype — between the foundations of the genre in things in “a place meant only for us” or specific enduring tropes like secret tea parties, it fits perfectly.

 One of the best points of the game are the character-specific routes, and how well the VN added real depth to the foundations the book gave.
 Lily Princess does an excellent job reworking the story, and is especially good at matching the prose style of the original.
 The tone, too, is carried over — visual novels are well-suited for the introspective style that emphasizes an inner monologue.
 The melancholy of the second half almost works too well, as my tastes are firmly in the camp of the happier and more upbeat.
 The artwork was adorable, and the soundtrack fits the story perfectly.